• Mumbai, India

 Q5.
 Can autism be cured?

-Autism cannot be cured, but an autistic child can live an independent, normal life like their peers with the right intervention at the right time.
+A. Autism cannot be cured, but an autistic child can live a self-reliant life like their peers with the right intervention at the right time.

 Q6.
 Can an autistic child study?